slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On education

 <!--
-+ naval@x -- Anytime you mix education and entertainment, you get neither.
-+ naval@x -- Instead of asking what books you should read, ask what ideas you should understand.
 + shl@x -- Literacy peaked with Millennials
 > *"Every day, with every action and choice, you’re either a teacher and an inspiration, or a lesson and a reminder."*
 > *"People think of education as something that they can finish."  -- Isaac Asimov*